securing/gattacker/hookFunctions/README.md

 ## RollJam hooking helper

-Some devices uses special commands that couldn't be understand without knowing their secrets and use a kind of rolling code style mecanism to prevent from replaying the command.
+Some devices use special commands that couldn't be understand without knowing their secrets, but also make the use of some kind of rolling code mecanisms to prevent against replaying attacks.

-To play with rolling code attacks, as it's the case for RollJam attack against remote controls using rolling code, a generic scripts hooking helper ``rolljam.js`` has been made.
+To play with rolling code attacks in BLE, as it's the case for RollJam attack against remote controls using rolling code, a generic scripts hooking helper ``rolljam.js`` has been provided here.

-To use it, you can launch the ``advertise.js`` script as follows with the ``-w`` command after configuring the devices characteristics, and RollJam commands configuration files:
+To use it, you can launch the ``advertise.js`` script as follows with the ``-w`` command after configuring the devices characteristics, and configuring also the ``RollJam.js`` commands configuration files:

 ```bash
 # node advertise.js -a devices/********ba6d_********BA6D-.adv.json -s devices/*******ba6d.srv.json -w rolljam.js